apify/apify-docs/sources/platform/actors/development/deployment/index.md

 ## Other ways (Zip, Git, Gist)

-There are more ways how to deploy your Actor to Apify platform.
+There are more ways how to deploy your Actor to the Apify platform.
 But in this case, you need to first manually create the Actor in [Apify Console](https://my.apify.com/actors), and then you can switch its source type:

 ![Actor source types](./images/actor-source-types.png)